 - Exported text message can be printed and or saved as a PDF document for evidence in court or trial.

 - Both iMessage data and regular SMS text message data are accessible.

-To recover deleted iPhone text messages police and law enforcements use the following steps:
+To recover deleted iPhone text messages follow these simple steps:

 - Install Decipher TextMessage on any Mac or Windows computer.

 - Select "recover" in the menu.